What Does HIPAA Enforcement Look Like in 2018?

 How does HHS OCR enforce HIPAA?

 In 2017 alone, OCR imposed $19,393,000 in fines from covered entities and business associates to resolve HIPAA violations.
-How does OCR go about enforcing HIPAA and coming to some sort of resolution?
 OCR is responsible for investigating all filed complaints, conducting compliance reviews to make sure covered entities are in compliance, and performing education and outreach to encourage compliance.
-Once OCR determines if they will investigate a complaint, OCR notifies both the person that filed the complaint and the organization named in it.
+Once OCR determines if they will investigate a complaint, they notify both the person that filed the complaint and the organization named in it.
 Both parties are then asked for information about the incident described in the complaint.
 By law, covered entities must cooperate with complaint investigations.
 If a complaint describes an action that could be a violation of the criminal provision of HIPAA (42 U.S.C. § 1320d-6), OCR may refer the complaint to the Department of Justice for investigation.1

 When an organization doesn’t comply, OCR may fine the organization with civil money penalties (CMPs).
 If the organization is fined, they can have an HHS administrative law judge decide if the fines are supported by the evidence in the case.
 Any CMPs are deposited in the U.S. Treasury.2